dbieber/davidbieber.com/hugo/content/snippets/2021-01-20-clubhouse-feature-request-save-last-60-seconds.md

 ## Bonus points

 Bonus points for automatic transcription.
 Additional bonus points for saving the audio clip and its transcription to a Roam database.
+Still more bonus points for allowing sharing the clips to TikTok or Instagram or wherever, but I don't use those, so someone else will have to provide the points.

 ## Prior Art